 All Highway permits, such as Driveway, Utility, Tile line, and Work in Right of Way permit applications are available online, and will be handled through the phone and email;

-Erecording will continue as normal but all paper documents will be accepted by mail only or you can drop them off on the north side of the building.
+Erecording will continue as normal but all paper documents will be accepted by mail only or you can drop them off on the south side of the building.
 Please include a phone number where we can reach you for questions.
 All paper documents will be mailed back.

-Birth, Death and Marriage Certificates – requests for certificates can be made by mailing the application to the Recorder’s Office or dropping them off in the drop off box on the north side of the building.
+Birth, Death and Marriage Certificates – requests for certificates can be made by mailing the application to the Recorder’s Office or dropping them off in the drop off box on the south side of the building.
 Forms are available on the Rice County website at: www.co.rice.mn.us.
 Signatures on the birth and death forms must be notarized.
 Fees can be paid by check or money order.
 Requests will be processed as we receive them and mailed out on a daily basis.

 To apply for a marriage license see “Applying for marriage license during COVID-19” on the Recorders page

 Notary filings can be done through the mail.
 Please contact our office at 507-332-6114.